LimePoint/opschain/docs/reference/concepts/concepts.md

 - one or more action methods (these do not accept parameters)

 An example controller is shown in the [actions reference guide](actions.md#controller).

+## Event

+OpsChain tracks the events performed as part of the OpsChain system.

+See the [OpsChain events](events.md) guide for more information.

 ## Licence & authors